mayfloweralki/homepage/README.md

 * Spontaneous speech recogition for [Skype speech-to-speech translation](https://www.techlicious.com/blog/skype-translator-preview-app-launch/).

 ## Speech recognition and machine translation at Microsoft and UW, WA, 1994-2012
-Sphinx-II was ported to Microsoft on Windows desktop, Office, and Microsoft Speech Server SDK, for the recognition of multiple languages during 1994-2004.
+As one of the main authors of Sphinx-II, Mei-Yuh ported SPHIX-II to Microsoft on Windows desktop, Office, and Microsoft Speech Server SDK, for the speech recognition of multiple languages during 1994-2004.

 From 2004-2008, Mei-Yuh led the DARPA EARS and GALE Mandarin speech recongition projects at University of Washington (UW).
 Her [IEEE paper](https://ieeexplore.ieee.org/document/5165110) was a gold reference guide on building a high-quality Mandarin speech recognizer.